 This is the website of the Bromley branch of the Campaign for Real Ale (CAMRA).
 Please bookmark this page and check back regularly for updates.
 Our email address is email@example.com - messages sent to this address will be acknowledged and may be forwarded within Bromley or Head Office CAMRA as appropriate.

-If you have any questions about forthcoming events, or anything else concerning the branch or this website let us know.
+If you have any suggestions for events that could be included on these pages, or questions about forthcoming events, or anything else concerning the branch or this website let us know.
 Please also feel free to send in your comments on any pubs in the Borough of Bromley at any time.
 If you are not in CAMRA but would like to join, click here.